 Some Popular Songs with an Envelope Filter

-What differentiates an envelope filter from conventional wah pedal sound is the rapid sweep.
+The rapid sweep differentiates an envelope filter from a conventional wah pedal sound.
 Here are some of the songs that make use of an envelope filter:

 - Who – Going Mobile